-In early October, I had the pleasure of talking about how people will move in five years at the American Public Transportation Association’s annual meeting.
-Here at TransLoc, we’re passionate about solving the biggest problems plaguing the public transit industry and as such, I’m taking the liberty of extending this passion beyond the original presentation (which you can watch at the above link) and into a series of 4 blog posts.
+I recently had the pleasure of talking about how people will move in five years at the American Public Transportation Association’s annual meeting.
+Here at TransLoc, we’re passionate about solving the biggest problems plaguing the public transit industry and as such, I’m taking the liberty of extending this passion beyond the original presentation into a series of four blog posts.

 Offering service that wins isn’t about offering service that wins for you as a transit professional.
 It isn’t about offering service that wins for your agency by minimizing the operational complexity.
 It isn’t about offering service that wins for politicians with agendas and talking points that exist solely to amass votes.